-L6: - S presentations - Student presentations: Individual or small groups of students presenting their work or findings to the rest of the class.
+L6: - S presentations - Student presentations: Individual or small groups of students are presenting their work or findings to the rest of the class.

-L7: Writing activity - Students are writing: writing narratives or another writing activity, etc.
+L7: Writing activity - Students are writing: Students are immersed in writing narratives or another writing activity, etc.